iv461/icey/icey/doc/using_services.md

 # Services

 Services are implemented using async/await syntax and service servers also allow to use asynchronous callback functions,  i.e. coroutines.
-This enables more possibilities that were previously not possible with regular ROS:
+This allows for a more powerful  behavior that was previously not possible with regular ROS.

 # Server